 Additional entry requirements

 Your application will tell us about your qualifications and previous experience, but studying the arts is about more than can be captured on forms.
 We need to find out about your creative potential, your abilities and idiosyncrasies, so we will invite you to talk about your work with a member of our HE academic team.
-You can tell us about your aspirations, and why you want to study at the college.
+You can tell us about your aspirations, and why you want to study at the university.
 It is also a good moment to find out what we can offer you.
-We encourage you to visit the college, so that you can see our facilities, meet our teaching and technical staff, and discuss any other queries you may have; however we appreciate this may not be possible, and are happy to talk to you via an online platform (such as Google Meet or similar).
+We encourage you to visit the university, so that you can see our facilities, meet our teaching and technical staff, and discuss any other queries you may have; however we appreciate this may not be possible, and are happy to talk to you via an online platform (such as Google Meet or similar).

 We will ask you to upload a digital portfolio to us in advance, and arrange an interview slot with our Admissions team.